-- (a) Only one linked Comm-A can be in process for a given site/aircraft pair this prevents ambiguities that could lead to garbled and lost messages. - (b) Segment one is delivered first this announces the initiation of a linked Comm-A message from a particular site number.
-The avionics can then wait until the final segment is received before displaying the message.
-The first segment can also serve as a message cancel for a partially delivered message since the receipt of an initial segment should clear any previous linked Comm-A message for that particular site. - (c) The first segment must be successfully delivered before delivering the next segment this eliminates the need for any additional technical acknowledgement other than the reply to the interrogation that delivered the segment.
-It also eliminates the need for a special message start protocol.

-- (d) Segments two and three (if used) may be delivered in either order but must be successfully delivered before delivering the last segment this distinction in the coding of these segments (rather than a single code for "intermediate segment") is necessary.
-This segment numbering prevents errors if a particular segment is delivered more than once due to the occurrence of a downlink failure that prevented the sensor from receiving the technical acknowledgement to a correctly delivered segment. - (e) The final segment is the last segment transmitted this announces the end of a linked Comm-A transfer.
-Note that used in combination with the other codes, this permits the transfer of linked Comm-A messages with two, three or four segments. - (f) The final segment must be successfully delivered before beginning a new linked Comm-A message to the same aircraft this eliminates the need for a special message clear protocol.
+- (a) Only one linked Comm-A can be in process for a given site/aircraft pair - this prevents ambiguities that could lead to garbled and lost messages. - (b) Component one is delivered first this announces the initiation of a linked Comm-A message from a particular site number.
+The avionics can then wait until the final component is received before displaying the message.
+The first component can also serve as a message cancel for a partially delivered message since the receipt of an initial component should clear any previous linked Comm-A message for that particular site. - (c) The first component must be successfully delivered before delivering the next component - this eliminates the need for any additional technical acknowledgement other than the reply to the interrogation that delivered the component.
+It also eliminates the need for a special message start protocol. - (d) Components two and three (if used) may be delivered in either order but must be successfully delivered before delivering the last component - this distinction in the coding of these components (rather than a single code for "intermediate component") is necessary.
+This component numbering prevents errors if a particular component is delivered more than once due to the occurrence of a downlink failure that prevented the sensor from receiving the technical acknowledgement to a correctly delivered component. - (e) The final component is the last component transmitted this announces the end of a linked Comm-A transfer.
+Note that used in combination with the other codes, this permits the transfer of linked Comm-A messages with two, three or four components. - (f) The final component must be successfully delivered before beginning a new linked Comm-A message to the same aircraft - this eliminates the need for a special message clear protocol.